yoyo95104/ALPS/README.md

 # ALPS
-a new video sharing platform using react and go
+a new light-weight go server